PMEC-OSU/FOSTWIN/README.md

 ## Custom controller model upload

-To upload a model, select the desired model file in the explorer and then click upload.
+To upload a custom controller model, select the desired model file in the explorer and then click upload.
 Only .slx files are allowed.
 When uploading a new model, please make sure that no model is currently running or compiling.
 If you do not yet have a custom control model, you can simply select Default Control in the [Compilation Options](#compilation).

 ![](images/upload.png)